BradHutchings/Mmojo-Server-v2/instructions/422-Build-CPU-Performant.md

 ## 422. Build CPU (Performant)
 ### About this Step

-In this step, we will build Mmojo Server (`mmojo-server`) to run run on a narrow, modern range of x86_64 and aarch64 machines.
+In this step, we will build Mmojo Server (`mmojo-server`) to run run on a narrow, modern range of x86_64 and aarch64 machines, with no GPU support.

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.